 Monitor consumer lag for Confluent Platform clusters

 You can monitor Apache Kafka® consumer lag for your Confluent Platform clusters registered with Unified Stream Manager (USM) in the Confluent Cloud Console.
 Consumer lag is the number of consumer offsets between the latest message produced in a partition and the last message consumed by a consumer.
-A large or quickly growing consumer lag indicates that consumers can’t read from a partition as fast as messages are produced.
+A large or quickly growing consumer lag indicates that consumers cannot read from a partition as fast as messages are produced.
 Common causes include a slow consumer, slow network, or slow broker.

 View consumer lag for a Confluent Platform cluster